kristomu/flux-analyze/tracks/README.md

 - RETRY-77-4-t73.0: A quite damaged track that non-kmedian FluxEngine gets a few sectors out of, but kmedian simply gives up.
 It lacks the third band altogether.

+- multitrack/low_level_format_with_noise.flux: The whole disk of low_level_format_with_noise.
+This can be used to reproduce a false positive in C++ flux-analyze in combination with brute-force dewarping: a sector is mistakenly identified as valid because the corruption of data and CRC just happen to match.
+This does not happen with the alternate "historical" dewarping strategy.